dimitri-nicolo/calico/maintenance/kubernetes-upgrade-tsee/operator.md

 1. Kibana password is reset after upgrade, you can generate a [new Kibana password]({{site.baseurl}}/getting-started/cnx/create-user-login#kibana-authentication).

-1. If you were upgrading from a version of Calico prior to v3.14 and followed the pre-upgrade steps for host endpoints above, review traffic logs from the temporary policy, add any global network policies needed to whitelist traffic, and delete the temporary network policy **allow-all-upgrade**.
+1. If you were upgrading from a version of Calico Enterprise prior to v3.0 and followed the pre-upgrade steps for host endpoints above, review traffic logs from the temporary policy, add any global network policies needed to whitelist traffic, and delete the temporary network policy **allow-all-upgrade**.

 ## Upgrade from 2.8